Ajgautam01/Final-Report/README.md

 * Start implementing figma design in app.
 * do some changes in design & then apply changes in app.

-# week 6 Figma
+# week 7 Figma
 * do some changes in UI/UX design.
 * add some features and the features are edit  product, print bill  etc.
 * change background image or icons.

-# week 7 Android Studio Project(TODO)
+# week 8 Android Studio Project(TODO)
 * follow UI/UX design and start implementing in Android studio.
 *  create login or dashborad page
 *  in dasboard make grid view or divide into column and row
 *  add some other features for eg : item report,add product
 *  Perform testing app is working is Fine or not.

-# week 8  Bootstrap
+# week 9 Bootstrap
 * Study  propertys of Bootstrap FROM (https://getbootstrap.com/).
 * Perform some task's of Bootstrap.
 (Slide Bar, Containers, Nav Bar & others)
 * Make a Simple form
 * Make stack web page with help of HTML CSS & Bootstrap.
 * Make changes in the Web page with added some new tools.

-# week 9 Front-end Development
+# week 10 Front-end Development
 * Start creating stack web page template with HTML CSS & BOOTSTRAP
 * Take some help from (https://www.w3schools.com/)
 *
 *

-# week 10  Front-end Development Piano
+# week 11  Front-end Development Piano
 * find some content(Prayer's) & background or Images from the internet raleted to the web page.
 * add  Text slideshow.
 * start implimenting content in the web page
 * fetch all page with each other in sequences

-# week 11 Front-end Development Piano
+# week 12 Front-end Development Piano
 *  learning javascrpit from YOUTUBE.
 * find Audio Clips of Piano
 * create layout of piano